CavsUNCGaccount/Term-Project/README.md

 4. Set up the SQLite database:
    - Ensure the database is set up correctly by running the provided SQL script in your SQLite browser.
    - The database tables include `Products`, `Categories`, `Carts`, and `CartProducts`.
 Make sure they are created properly before running the server.
-The code already has the database with the tables.
-If you need to create a new one, run the SQL file create_tables.sql.
-The run the other sql files to add catergories and add 4 products, 1 of each category.
+The code already has the database with the tables and prodcuts inserted.
+If you need to create a new database, create it and name it ecommerce.db, and then run the SQL file create_tables.sql.
+After that, run the sql file insert_categories.sql.
+You should now have the tables set up.
+Running insert_products.sql is optional since all the products there are in the JSON files for bulk upload.

 5. Run the server locally:
    'node app.js' using the git bash terminal.